npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Tue, 23 Apr 2024 10:32:20 +0530
 ### [What is Leahy law, the legislation US can use to block aid from reaching an Israeli military unit?](https://www.firstpost.com/explainers/leahy-law-legislation-us-aid-israeli-military-unit-13762612.html)

-Article found but Couldn't summarize
-The US is expected to block military aid to an Israeli army unit, citing Leahy law.
-Championed by former Vermont senator Patrick Leahy in the 1990s, it is a tool that the US can use to withhold military aid and training from foreign security units that are guilty of extrajudicial killings, rapes, torture, and other flagrant human rights abuses
+The article discusses the expected move by the US to block military aid to an Israeli army unit under the Leahy Law due to human rights abuses.
+The Leahy Law, established in the 1990s by former Vermont senator Patrick Leahy, allows the US to withhold military aid from foreign security units that commit extrajudicial killings, torture, and other serious human rights violations.
+This would be the first time the US has applied this law to an Israeli military unit, reflecting strained US-Israeli relations amid civilian casualties in the conflict with Hamas in Gaza.

+The Leahy Law is invoked regularly against security forces in various regions but rarely against key US allies.
+Israel contends that its security forces investigate abuses and hold offenders accountable.
+The law allows for a waiver if the secretary of state determines that the government is taking effective steps to bring justice to the offenders in the targeted unit.

+Despite the potential aid block, the US continues to support Israel financially and militarily, including a new $26 billion package for defense and humanitarian aid in Gaza, which is expected to be approved by the Senate and signed by President Biden.
+The article includes inputs from AP and mentions the availability of related content on YouTube.

 Tue, 23 Apr 2024 10:08:17 +0530
 ### [Why did Arvind Kejriwal receive insulin in jail?
 How does it help in controlling diabetes?](https://www.firstpost.com/explainers/kejriwal-delhi-cm-insulin-type-2-diabetes-patients-importance-13762603.html)